- Home

 - Commercial vehicles parked in the driveway or street; they must be parked in an enclosed structure.

 - Boats or RVs parked in the front yard or on the street.
-They must be parked in the side or rear yard and on an approved surface, which includes a concrete, asphalt, brick paver, or decorative stone surface.
+They must be parked in the side or rear yard and on an approved surface, which includes a concrete, asphalt, brick paver, or decorative stone contained by a confining border.

 Illegal parking includes blocking of any driveway, fire hydrant, or sidewalk, or within 20 feet of an intersection.
 Contact the Lilburn Police Department non-emergency response: 770-513-5700.

-There should be no evidence of physical decay on the exterior of buildings, such as peeling paint, mildew, and cracks.
+Properties in all zoning areas must be free from decay on the exterior of buildings, such as peeling paint, mildew, cracks, and general disrepair.

 Code violations include: